saaadhu/choreo/README.md

 Macros in choreo are just python functions.
 All .py files in %localappdata%\Atmel\AtmelStudio\<version>\Extensions\Senthil Kumar Selvaraj\Choreo\<version>\Macros are picked up, and functions in the files are recognized as macros.

-The functions show up as commands in Atmel Studio, named as Choreo.<filename>.<functionname>.
+The functions show up as commands in Atmel Studio, named as Choreo.&lt;filename&gt;.&lt;functionname&gt;.
 You can then map keystrokes to them (Tools->Options->Keyboard and search for Choreo in the "Show Commands containing" textbox).
 Tools->Refresh Choreo reloads everything in the Macros directory, so you can add/modify macros without restarting Atmel Studio.

 Changelog